 Average Weather at Dallas/Fort Worth International Airport Texas, United States

-At Dallas/Fort Worth International Airport, the temperature typically varies from 37°F to 97°F over the course of the year, and is rarely below 25°F or above 103°F.
+At Dallas/Fort Worth International Airport, the summers are hot and muggy, the winters are cold and windy, and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 37°F to 97°F and is rarely below 25°F or above 103°F.

 The hot season lasts for 3.5 months, from June 3 to September 18, with an average daily high temperature above 88°F. The hottest day of the year is August 1, with an average high of 97°F and low of 77°F.

 The cool season lasts for 3.0 months, from November 25 to February 25, with an average daily high temperature below 64°F. The coldest day of the year is January 5, with an average low of 37°F and high of 56°F.